How to Hold a Business Owner Personally Liable

-Courts will evaluate whether a corporate owner so dominated the corporation that it had no separate existence, but was merely a conduit for the owner.
+Courts will evaluate whether an owner of a corporation so dominated the corporation that it had no separate existence, but was merely a conduit for the owner.
 Over the years, some obvious factors have developed that tend to show the corporation was, in essence, just an alter ego of the individual.

-- There is little separation between owner and corporation.
-For example, owners pay personal bills with corporate bank accounts or make important corporate decisions without documenting those decisions.
+There is little separation between owner and corporation.
+For example, owners pay personal bills with corporate bank accounts or make important corporate decisions on behalf of the company without documenting those decisions.

 No single factor will show the corporation is a sham, undivided from its owners.
 Creditors need to demonstrate that multiple factors, taken together, weigh in favor of finding the corporation is a façade.
 The same may be found with a parent corporation and its subsidiaries.
 If the factors above point to the subsidiary being a sham, its corporate veil can be pierced to get to the parent corporation’s assets.

 Shareholders and members of corporations and LLCs can take steps to prevent their business from being at risk of veil-piercing.
 Fortunately, these are all simple steps, including:

 Observe formalities: Follow New Jersey law on corporate or LLC requirements by creating bylaws, issuing stock, maintaining up-to-date corporate minutes, using proper accounting methods, filing annual reports, and holding regular board meetings with all directors.